This case study covers the following aspects:

 The wind bracing used for the River Irwell bridge is made up of K-bracing.
 In my opinion, this is the most typical bracing used for railway structures of this type and is basically the one shown in the MSc Thesis by Brunn & Schanack and in multiple papers by Professor Tveit.

 The sections used on the River Irwell are rectangular hollow sections 380x400 with 12/15mm thicknesses.

-The function of the bracing is obviously to carry wind loads and limit the buckling length of the single arches and connect the two in the out-of-plane response.
+The function of the bracing is obviously to carry wind loads limit the buckling length of the single arches and connect the two in the out-of-plane response.
 This enhances the overall lateral buckling response of the structure.
-These members take self-weight, wind forces, and the restraining forces from the arches due to out-of-plane deformations.
+These members take self-weight, wind forces, and restraining forces from the arches due to out-of-plane deformations.

 Their structural design was checked against the forces induced by the prominent buckling mode of the arches, scaling the imperfection at the midpoint as per Eurocode 1993 and the other actions.

 Can you describe the various cases of cable loss?
 Was there a case of direct impact on the stays by the train?
 Did you just use PTI requirements for cable-stay bridges?